 Crello offers users of their free plan access to over 180 million stock media files on Depositphotos and 650,000 premium stock images on Lightfield Productions, along with over 32,000 full HD clips and animations.

 Users of the free version have five design downloads monthly.
 They can also access 30,000 Crello design templates, both static and animated.
+For me, Crello offers more imaginative and better-designed templates than Canva.
+And there are new designs every week.
+It seems more like a case of quality over quantity.

 Certain users also have access to hundreds of unique fonts in Crello's library.
 These fonts include both standard and decorative options.